How To Make A Good Impression During Your Interview(s)

 How To Prepare For Your Video Interview

 During your video interview, your nonverbal behavior can be highly scrutinized as there are less mutual environmental stimuli to break attention.
-As interviews are now often occurring through video communications, preparing your environment, and practicing for your video interview will help you establish a strong impression.
+As interviews are now often occurring through video communications, preparing your environment, and practicing for your video interview will help you establish a strong impression and not hate your interview.

 Video interview etiquette includes: